whfuyn/learning/LKD/Chap.3 Process Management.md

 - TASK_RUNNING
     - running.
     - ready but not running.
+    - it's the only possible state for a process executing in user space.
 - TASK_INTERRUPTIBLE
     - sleep but interruptible.
     - waiting for some condition.